 Undergraduate students have the opportunity to gain experience in a real engineering, research or manufacturing project at a company or national laboratory.
-Students in the co-op program commonly work during one of their junior year semesters during which they receive 3 academic credits; the sponsor pays a salary and some expenses.
+Students in the co-op program commonly work during one of their junior year semesters during which they receive 3 academic credits of technical elective and a one-semester waiver of seminar; the sponsor pays a salary and some expenses.

 Co-op work sites for students in our program are extensive and are distributed from Maine to California in companies big and small.
 Quality work experience is considered to be extremely valuable by employers hiring graduates for permanent positions.
-Over 70% of our students participate in a co-op or an internship (summer employment) in an engineering environment before graduating.
+Many of our students participate in a co-op or an internship (summer employment) in an engineering environment before graduating.